Ohyeon5/MultiscaleSegmentation/README.md

 >3.
 Shelhamer, E., Long, J., & Darrell, T. (2016).
 Fully Convolutional Networks for Semantic Segmentation.
 ArXiv:1605.06211 [Cs]. [(link)](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)

+## Introduction
+Human visual system starts from lower visual area and proceed to the higher areas.
+However, it is not a full story.
+Our lower visual areas are largely affected by various higher visual area interactively.

 ![Retino and Non-retino images][incongOccluded]

+## Obejective
+1. To